greim/motel/readme.md

 Match specific vacancies by pattern.
 Conceptually similar to URL routing.

  * `pattern` - Regex or string.
 If string, [url-pattern](https://www.npmjs.com/package/url-pattern) is used.
  * `handler(params, send)` - Callback when a vacancy matches the pattern. `params` is whatever is produced by a match against url-pattern or regex. `send` is a function you can call multiple times to stream actions to your reducer.
+Can be either sync or async function.

 ```js
 vacancies.listen('users/:id', async function(params, send) {